adamsalter/sitemap_generator/README.md

 SitemapGenerator::Sitemap.sitemaps_namer = SitemapGenerator::SimpleNamer.new(:sitemap, :zero => '_index')
 ```

 This tells SitemapGenerator to always create an index file and to name it `sitemap_index.xml.gz`.
-If you are already using custom namers, you don't need to set `sitemaps_namer`; your old namers will still work as before.
+If you are already using custom namers, you don't need to set `sitemaps_namer`; your old namers should still work as before.
+If you are using named groups, setting the sitemap namer in this way won't affect your groups, which will still be using the new naming scheme.
+If this is an issue for you, you may have to create namers for your groups.

 ### I want it!
 What do I need to do?